gabailoni/gabailoni/README.md

 # 🤟 Hi there!
 An agile computer programmer and well-rounded IT professional with over three years of computer science education, possessing specialized knowledge of the software development lifecycle and a solid understanding of the technologies required to develop and deploy highly available and scalable applications, including their networks and infrastructure.
-Focus on APIs for software applications with Python.

 # 🦾 Expertise
 Focus on APIs for software applications with Python.